-We found that supplementation of trout starter diet with the proper density of commercial BioPlus 2B probiotic could be beneficial for growth and survival of Zebra fish, especially in fast growing conditions, where it would be essential to stimulate the precocious maturation of digestive system [16].
-No clear negative effect of probiotic on Zebra fish was detected.
-So we suggest the effects of BioPlus 2B probiotic to be tested in other locations.
+We found that supplementation of trout starter diet with the proper density of commercial BioPlus 2B probiotic could be beneficial for growth and survival of Zebra fish, especially in fast growing conditions, where it would be essential to stimulate the precocious maturation of digestive system [15].
+No clear negative effect of probiotic on of Zebta fish detected. so we suggest the effects of BioPlus 2B probiotic to be tested in other locations.